Transparency & traceability

 SNI aims to create a risk-based approach allowing current and future sustainability issues to be tackled on a sector level.
 Starting point is a shared vision on the main risks.
 A biennially risk assessment of the sustainability risks in the producing countries of a specific nut will help participants to focus on the sustainability risks that are most urgent and to develop a mitigation plan to address the risks in their area of procurement.
 The risk assessment gives the sector shared understanding of the issues that need to be tackled with priority.

-The risk assessment will be executed by BSR™ (Business for Social Responsibility™).
+The risk assessment has been executed in 2020 by BSR™ (Business for Social Responsibility™).
 BSR™ is a global non-profit organisation that works with its network of more than 250 member companies and other partners to build a just and sustainable world.
 They envision a world in which everyone can lead a prosperous and dignified life within the boundaries of the Earth’s natural resources.
 BSR™ has experience with agribusiness in Africa and cashew.
 The risk assessment is supervised by ComCashew, to ensure independence.

 Taking focused action